Shaughny/HackWeek-Intro-to-React/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

+## Before trying to set up the project, make sure you have `Node` installed on your machine.
 ## Available Scripts

 After cloning this repo, you need to install all dependencies by running this command in the project directory: